laberning/openrowingmonitor/docs/README.md

 It is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel (or similar) to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.
 It can share these metrics for controling games and record these metrics for further analysis.

-It is currently developed and tested with a Sportstech WRX700 water-rower and a Concept2 air-rower.
-In the past, it was also tested extensively on a NordicTrack RX-800 hybrid air/magnetic rower.
-But it should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
+Open Rowing Monitor should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
 It has shown to work well with DIY rowing machines like the [Openergo](https://openergo.webs.com), providing the construction is decent.
+For a full list of supported rowing machines, you can visit the list of [supported rowers](Supported_Rowers.md).
+If your machine isn't listed, it just means that you need to [adjust the software settings following the settings adjustment guide](rower_settings.md) yourself.
+But don't worry, in the [GitHub Discussions](https://github.com/laberning/openrowingmonitor/discussions) there always are friendly people to help you set up your machine and the settings.

 ## Features